How to Measure Your Dog

 Measure from the base of the neck (where the collar sits) to the base of the tail.
 Keep your dog standing naturally-not stretched out or hunched.

-Tip: For our horse-coat style cut, the jacket will cover most of this length plus wrap under the belly.
+Tip: For our style of cut, the jacket will cover most of this length plus wrap under the belly.

 Size Chart

 All measurements in inches.
-Chest girth is the primary fit determinant.
+Chest girth determines size selection.

 |---|---|---|---|

-Weight is provided as a general reference only.
-Always measure—a muscular 45lb dog and a lean 45lb dog can be very different sizes.
+Weight is a rough reference only.
+A muscular 45 lb dog and a lean 45 lb dog can differ by two sizes.
+Always measure.

 Between Sizes?